0xff3z/0xffFinder/README.md

 python3 main.py

-#Note The tool Takes only Domain For Example: google.com without http or https
+#Note The tool Takes only Domain For Example: google.com without http or https\
+# Save Your Domains in Domains.txt